briannaosms/Food-Fight/docs/source/index.rst

 .. note::

-   This project is in finished on November 16, 2023.
-The latest project version is `0.2.0 <https://github.com/briannaosms/Food-Fight>`_.
+   This project finished on November 16, 2023.
+The latest project version is `1.0.0 <https://github.com/briannaosms/Food-Fight>`_.

 Check out the :doc:`changelog` section for additional features and bug fixes.